Fluffy0026/ZFS-Pool-Config/README.md

 To create a striped pool, we run:

 ```
-When making pool use the ATA identifier not /dev/sda or anything else
+When making pool use the ATA identifier not /dev/sda

 Example:
 ata-INTEL_####A2#160G##C_################## -> ../../sdb
 ```